A new class of accelerated regularization methods, with application to bioluminescence tomography: Analysis of the continuous regularization method

 \subsection{Convergence rate and acceleration}

 The purpose of this subsection is to show that (\ref{SecondFlow}) with an appropriate terminating time yields an accelerated optimal regularization method.
 It is well-known that in order to prove the convergence rate for the approximate solution $f^\delta(t)$, additional smoothness assumptions on $f^\dagger$ in correspondence with the forward operator $K$ have to be fulfilled.
-For simplicity, we only consider the H\"odler type source condition in this paper.
-By using the technique of the comparison of two qualifications, cf. \cite[Def.~2]{Mathe-2003} and \cite[Prop.~3, Remark~5 and Lemma~2]{Mathe-2003}, the results in this subsection can be easily generalized to general range-type source conditions such as the logarithmic source condition.
+For simplicity, in this paper, we only consider the H\"odler type source conditions, i.e. \begin{assumption} There exists an element $v_0$ and a number $\rho\geq0$ such that